ami-iit/jaxsim/docs/guide/install.rst

    pip install jaxsim

-Have a look to ``pyroject.cfg`` for a complete list of optional dependencies.
+Have a look to `pyproject.toml`_ for a complete list of optional dependencies.
 You can install all of them by specifying ``jaxsim[all]`.

 .. note::